thenamespace/web3-plugin-ens/README.md

 const web3 = new Web3('_your_rpc_connection_url_');
 ```

 Next you will need to register the plugin.
-The plugin supports Ethereum Mainnet: `const chain = Chain.Sepolia` and Sepolia: `const chain = Chain.Mainnet`.
+The plugin supports Ethereum Mainnet: `const chain = Chain.Mainnet` and Sepolia: `const chain = Chain.Sepolia`.

 ```ts
 web3.registerPlugin(new EnsPlugin(chain));